 We decided to start from the northernmost part of Liechtenstein hence, we boarded a bus (11) from Schaan to Bendern and then (31) to Ruggell.
 Ruggell is a calm countryside with green fields with a backdrop of snow-capped mountains.
 Bright yellow daffodils bedecked every corner of the street and there were hardly any vehicles.
 We had our breakfast in a cafe probably the only one in the area and sauntered around taking pictures of the surroundings.

 We found this beautiful church amidst the lovely chalets.

 We boarded a bus (31) back to Bendern and then bus (11) to Schaan.
-Schaan being the largest economic center and the municipality of Liechtenstein by population was a bit more crowded.
+Schaan is the largest economic center and the municipality of Liechtenstein by population was a bit more crowded.
 Schaan borders the town of Buchs in Switzerland.
 One can visit the stunning church of St. Laurentius in Schaan.

 Shelter from unexpected showers

-Lovely quaint train station of Schaan
+Lovely train station of Schaan

 We boarded back the bus (11) to the Liechtenstein capital Vaduz.
 Our first stop was the Peter-Kaiser-Platz square home to the parliament building and other government building which is one of the top things to do in Liechtenstein.